Applied Research · AI Services · Ventures

 European languages

-The open research hub of KlusAI — benchmarks, datasets, models and papers for PII/PHI detection, anonymization, and re-identification-risk evaluation across 20 European languages, spanning the legal and clinical domains.
+The open research hub of KlusAI — benchmarks, datasets, models and papers for PII/PHI detection, anonymization, and re-identification-risk evaluation across European languages (8 published datasets: ro, en, pl, de, fr, es, it, nl — scaling toward EU-24), spanning the legal and clinical domains.

 Flagship benchmark